 (8) ODE only allows extensions to the testing window or shipping deadlines identified in the Test Schedule in cases where a force majeure occurs within three days of the close of the testing window or shipping deadline and prevents a school district from meeting the deadline.
 Upon receiving a force majeure extension request from the school district, ODE may permit a one-day extension of the testing window or shipping deadline for each day of the force majeure, for up to five days.
 The force majeure extension begins on the first school day after normal operations resume and ends no later than the last school day in the month in which the testing window closes.

-(9) (a) School districts must use OAKS Online when administering OAKS and ELPA.

-(b) School districts may only assess students using the Extended Assessment instead of OAKS if the student has an IEP Plan and the student’s Plan indicates separately for each content area to be assessed that the student requires the Extended Assessment.
+(9) School districts may only assess students using the Extended Assessment instead of OAKS or Smarter if the student has an IEP Plan and the student’s Plan indicates separately for each content area to be assessed that the student requires the Extended Assessment.

-(10) School districts may only provide students with access to printed test items or reading passages from OAKS Online if:

-(a) The TA administering the testing session approves the student’s request to print a test item or reading passage;

-(b) The printer used to print test items or reading passages is monitored by staff who have received test security training and signed an Assurance of Test Security Form for the current school year;

-(c) Staff who have received test security training and signed an Assurance of Test Security Form for the current school year securely shred the printed test items or reading passages immediately after the testing session in which the test was administered in accordance with the Test Administration Manual.

-(11) School districts must administer ELPA annually to all students determined by the school district to be eligible for English language development (ELD) services under Title III of the No Child Left Behind Act of 2001 (NCLB), regardless of whether an eligible student actually receives ELD services.
+(10) School districts must administer ELPA annually to all students determined by the school district to be eligible for English language development (ELD) services under Title III of the Elementary and Secondary Education Act (ESEA), regardless of whether an eligible student actually receives ELD services.

+(11) Administration of the Kindergarten Assessment is governed by OAR 581-022-2130.

 Stat.
 Auth.: ORS 326.051 and 329.075 Stats.
 Implemented: ORS 329.075 and 329.485 Hist.: 1EB 2-1985, f.
 1-4-85, ef.
 1-7-85; EB 14-1990(Temp), f. & cert. ef.
 3-5-90; ODE 6-2002(Temp), f. & cert. ef.
 2-15-02 thru 6-30-02; ODE 16-2002, f. & cert. ef.
 6-10-02